 On behalf of Northwest Tank Lines Inc. I have reviewed this verification report.
 The observations and conclusions contained in the report have been discussed with the verification team.

-Following our fourth successful verification, Northwest continues to value the Responsible Care partnership, and the value of the verification process.
-We enjoy meeting with the external verifiers who always provide thoughtful and useful observations and suggestions.
+Following our fifth successful verification, Northwest Tank Lines continues to value the Responsible Care partnership, and the value through the verification process.
+Northwest would like to thank the verification team for a productive and valuable audit process where we were able to proudly share policy, procedure, and actions that are actively progressing.
+While we are pleased to see our efforts taken to follow the Responsible Care Ethic recognized, we appreciate the thoughtful and useful opportunities and suggestions.